Pruning Edges and Gradients to Learn Hypergraphs from Larger Sets: Experimental details

+On convex hull finding in 3D, we compare our method to the same baselines as on the particle partitioning task.

-\paragraph{Convex hull finding} We apply the same hyperparameters, architectures and optimizer as in the particle partitioning experiment, except for $T_{\text{total}}$ and $N_{\text{BPTT}}$ as we mention in Section~\ref{sec:Experiments}.
-This notably differs to Set2Graph, which reports an increased parameter count of $1186689$ \citep{serviansky2020set2graph}.
-We train our method until we observe no improvements on the F1 validation performance for $20$ epochs, with a maximum of $1000$ epochs.
-The set-to-set baselines are trained for $4000$ epochs, and we retain the parameters resulting in the highest f1 score on the validation set.
+\paragraph{Setup.} Set2Graph learns to map the set of 3D points to the 3rd order adjacency tensor.
+Since storing this tensor in memory is not feasible, they instead concentrate on a local version of the problem, which only considers the $k$-nearest neighbors for each point \citep{serviansky2020set2graph}.
+We train our method with $T_{\text{total}}{=}48$, $T_{\text{BPTT}}{=}4$, $N_{\text{BPTT}}{=}6$ and set $k$ equal to the highest number of triangles in the training data.
+At test time, a prediction admits an edge $e_i$ if its existence indicator $\sigma_i>0.5$.
+Each edge is incident to the three nodes with the highest incidence probability.
+We apply the same hyperparameters, architectures and optimizer as in the particle partitioning experiment, except for: $T{=}48$, $B{=}4$, $N{=}6$.
+Since we do not change the model, the number of parameters remains at 268162 for our model.
+This notably differs to Set2Graph, which reports an increased parameter count of 1186689 \citep{serviansky2020set2graph}.
+We train our method until we observe no improvements on the F1 validation performance for 20 epochs, with a maximum of 1000 epochs.
+The set-to-set baselines are trained for 4000 epochs, and we retain the parameters resulting in the highest f1 score on the validation set.
+The training time is similar to our proposed method.
 The total training time is between 14 and 50 hours on a single GTX 1080 Ti and 10 CPU cores.

+We set the maximum number of edges $m$ equal to the maximum number of triangles of any example in the training data.
+For the spherically distributed point sets, $m$ is a constant that is $m=(n-4)2+4$ for $n\geq4$.
+This can be seen from the fact that all points lie on the convex hull in this case.
+Note that the challenge lies not with finding which points lie on the convex hull, but in finding all the facets that constitute the convex hull.
+For the Gaussian distributed point sets, $m$ varies between different samples.
+For $n=30$ most examples have $<40$ edges, for $n=50$ most examples have $<50$ edges, and for $n=100$ most examples have $<60$ edges.